 Liberty Bible commentary follows this same thought as it concerns this Scripture.

 "These stakes furnish man with mental and spiritual anchorage.
 All of these collected sayings . . . are given by one Shepherd who through His Words is an anchor to the people whom He loves . . .
 Life is totally profitless without God-connectedness."

 — Liberty Bible Commentary

-God confirmed His promise of love to us through the nail-pierced hands and feet of Christ that we might take hold and fasten ourselves to Him and that This would be an anchor of our souls through the trials and tragedies of this life with this goal in mind . . .
+God confirmed His promise of love to us through the nail-pierced hands and feet of Christ that we might take hold and fasten ourselves to Him and that This would be an anchor of our souls through the trials and tragedies of this life with the following goal in mind.

 — I Peter 5:10

 As it refers to Gods Hebrew covenant name Yahweh (יְהֹוָה), once again, It is noteworthy that "vav" (ו) is placed between two "heys"(ה's).
 The first "hey" (ה) represents the open fellowship that Adam and Eve had in the garden.
 The "vav" (ו) that follows, and is in the middle, reveals the necessary covenant repair of Christ's death on the cross for our sins.
 The second "hey" (ה) after it represents the restored fellowship and revelation.

 The whole gospel story (the way) is about re-connecting (covenant) and revelation of the covenant one.